Guide for 2026 (Tax Year 2025) Guide to the Earned Income and Child Tax Credits (EITC & CTC)

 • You must have earned income (wages or self-employment)

-• If you don't have a qualifying child, you must be between ages 25 and 65
+• If you don't have a qualifying child, you must be at least age 25 and under age 65

 Qualifying Children